panyiming/CNN/README.md

-# cnn implement with numpy
+# CNN implementation with Numpy